 I am really amazed by the coordinated action of microorganisms to divide the labour and perform different tasks.
 Moreover, the possibility to follow events in real time at the single cell level allows me to close the circle: I am actually working with the beauty of Nature and its incredible diversity.
 The only difference with my teen-ager dreams is that I’m not working with turtles, lions or elephants, but with tiny microorganisms.

-Since April 2017, I started a post-doc at the University of Brest (France) where I’m interested in understanding the behaviour of a pathogen of abalone, working at the single cell level to account for the phenotypic heterogeneity and the division of labour during infection.
+In April 2017, I started a post-doc at the University of Brest (France) where I was interested in understanding the behaviour of a pathogen of abalone, working at the single cell level to account for the phenotypic heterogeneity and the division of labour during infection.